pollyannafx/shell_mvs/README.md

 # shell_mvs
-music videos in the terminal
+music videos that run in the terminal

 shell is pretty fun